GreenDelta/glad-rest-service/README.md

 #### Configuration
 The build war file contains a file /WEB-INF/classes/com/greendelta/search/glad/rest/app.properties.

-You will need to specify the correct elasticsearch configuration in the `search.*` fields, before deploying the application.
+You will need to specify the correct opensearch configuration in the `search.*` fields, before deploying the application.
 Also you should replace the api.key value with a randomly generated UUID.

 ```
 api.key: This is used to verify authentication to perform indexing requests on the GLAD rest service
-search.cluster: The elasticsearch cluster (default: elasticsearch)
+search.cluster: The opensearch cluster (default: opensearch)
-search.host: The elasticsearch host (if installed on the same server: localhost)
+search.host: The opensearch host (if installed on the same server: localhost)
 search.index: The index used for the application instance (default: glad)
 ```
 The search index will be created on application start, if not already existing.